-Pension liabilities, pension expense, and deferred inflows and outflows of resources and related to pensions: At December 31, 2017, the NWSA reported a liability of \$2.1 million for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2017, the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension liabilities, pension expense, and deferred inflows and outflows of resources related to pensions: At December 31, 2018 and 2017, the NWSA reported a liability of \$3.1 million and \$2.1 million, respectively, for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2018 and 2017, the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The NWSA's proportion of the net pension liability was based on a projection of the NWSA's long-term share of contributions to the pension plan relative to the projected contributions of all participating agencies, actuarially determined.
-At June 30, 2017, the NWSA's proportionate share of net pension liability is presented in the following table (dollars in thousands):
+At June 30, 2018, the NWSA's proportionate share of net pension liability and the change in proportionate share from June 30, 2017, is presented in the following table (dollars in thousands):